rahul-deka/fieldnet/GOOGLE_SHEETS_SETUP.md

 ## Future Enhancements

 - [x] **Add email notifications**: Implemented - Emails sent to both admin and customer
+- [x] **Announcement banner integration**: Fetch announcements from Google Sheet
 - [ ] Beautification of the email template

+## Announcement Banner Setup

+### Step 1: Create Announcement Sheet

+1. In your Google Sheet, create a new sheet (tab) named **"Announcement"**
+2. Add these headers in the first row:
+   - Column A: Title
+   - Column B: Link
+   - Column C: Status

+3. Add your announcement data:
+   - **Title**: The announcement message (e.g., "Join our worldwide research community and earn rewards!")
+   - **Link**: URL to link to (e.g., "/register" or full URL)
+   - **Status**: Either "active" or "expired"

+### Step 2: The Script is Already Set Up!

+The Google Apps Script code above already includes the `doGet` and `getActiveAnnouncement` functions needed for the announcement banner.
+No additional code is needed!

+### Step 3: Redeploy (if needed)

+If you had already deployed the script before adding the announcement functionality:

+1. Click **Deploy** > **Manage deployments**
+2. Click the **Edit** icon (pencil) next to your deployment
+3. Under "Execute as", make sure it's set to **"Me"**
+4. Under "Who has access", keep it as **"Anyone"**
+5. Click **Deploy**

+### Usage

+The announcement banner will:
+- Automatically fetch the announcement from your Google Sheet
+- Only display if status is "active"
+- Hide if status is "expired" or if there's no active announcement
+- Show a loading state while fetching
+- Users can dismiss it with the X button